 a.
-Independent directors must own three times their annual retainer in shares or RSUs/DSUs within five years of the implementation of or any increase to the share ownership guidelines, or within five years of their appointment to the board, whichever is later.
-If a director is appointed as chair of the board, or if there is an increase to board retainer, directors shall have five (5) years from the date of their appointment as chair or increased board retainer to meet the Guidelines applicable to the new position.
-A minimum of 50% of this share ownership requirement must be held in shares.
+Independent directors must own three times their annual retainer in shares or DSUs within five years of the implementation of or any increase to the share ownership guidelines, or within five years of their appointment to the board, whichever is later.
+If a director is appointed as chair of the board, or if there is an increase to the board retainer, directors shall have five (5) years from the date of their appointment as chair or the increased board retainer to meet the guidelines applicable to the new position.